What is it?

 Compassion, listening and support

-"Joint Action is a concrete expression of the will to act together.
-It must be a truly international action of all the Cevaa churches.
-It is common because it responds to a reality experienced, no doubt to varying degrees, by all the churches in the Community.
-It relies heavily on theological animation to provide the indispensable spiritual and conceptual underpinning.
-It implements projects to give it its concrete aspect through specific gestures.
-It is built on the logic of networking and communication, in order to bind together the effectiveness, visibility and durability of the action carried out by the Cevaa churches".
+Shared Action the desire to act together.
+It must be a truly international initiative involving all the churches of the CEVAA.
+It is a shared initiative because it responds to a reality experienced—albeit to varying degrees—by all the churches of the Community.
+It relies heavily on theological guidance to provide it with its essential spiritual and conceptual foundation.
+It implements projects to give it a concrete dimension through specific actions.
+It is built on the principles of networking and communication in order to combine the effectiveness, visibility, and sustainability of the work carried out by the CEVAA churches.”

 - extract from the minutes of the 3rd AGM, 2006 - Bouznika (Morocco)

-As a community of churches, Cevaa encourages its members to engage in exchange and theological reflection.
-The Common Action activity strengthens community links between churches on a regional and interregional level.
-Following Christ's example, the churches teach compassion, listening and accompaniment.
+As a community of churches, CEVAA challenges and encourages its members to engage in dialogue and theological reflection.
+The Shared Action initiative Shared Action community ties among churches at the regional and interregional levels.
+Following Christ’s example, the churches teach compassion, active listening, and support.

 Common Actions within Cevaa mobilize all the member churches of the Community; they must join forces to engage effectively and resolutely in actions and/or debate on themes they have chosen for themselves.